-What Can a Handyman Do in Multnomah, Oregon?
+What Can a Handyman Do Without a License in Multnomah, Oregon?

 In Multnomah County (Portland area), most paid handyman/repair work on residential or commercial property requires an Oregon Construction Contractors Board (CCB) contractor license unless a very narrow exemption applies.
 Oregon’s common “handyman exemption” is the CCB’s minor work exemption for jobs of $1,000 or less (labor + materials) and it does NOT allow you to perform work that requires separate state trade licensure (electrical/plumbing/HVAC) or work that requires permits as a contractor.